Baden-Powell Award: New Baden-Powell Scout Award

 At the start of 2014, a new version of the Baden-Powell Scout Award was introduced.
 All Rovers who had already started the old version of the award (Method A or Method B) were given the choice to either continue with the old award or transfer their completed badges to the new award scheme.
 The new Baden-Powell Scout Award is broken up into two levels: the St. George Award and the Baden-Powell Scout Award.

 The St. George Award is made up of four badges: Squire Training, Rover Skills, Service and Physical.
 A Rover must complete the Squire Training badge before they can start any other badge, but most Rover Crews will have their new Rovers (Squires) complete this badge before they are fully invested into the Rover Crew.

 The Baden-Powell Scout Award involves the completion of four components: the St. George Award, the Community Development badge, the Personal Growth badge and the Self-Reflection Interview.

 Guiding

-In Girl Guides, participants have the option of completing two different versions of the award, the Junior BP and the BP.
+In Girl Guides, participants have the option of completing two different awards of similar name, the Junior BP and the BP award.
 Both awards involve the completion of activities (chosen by the guide) in the following categories: Promise and Law, Outdoors, Patrol System, Service, World Guiding and Guiding traditions.
 In the Junior BP, Guides must complete a total of 12 activities, in the BP they must complete 18.
 In both awards, the Guide receives an Endeavor badge when they are halfway through.
 The Junior BP is not a prerequisite for earning the BP.

-The Junior BP and BP both serve as preparation for the Queen's Guide Award, which is the highest award a Guide can achieve, but it is not essential to complete either to earn Queen's Guide.
+Youth members of Girl Guides may choose to undertake the Queen's Guide Award, which is the highest award a youth (under 18) Girl Guide can achieve.
+The junior BP or BP awards are good preparation for the peak award, but not essential to complete either to earn Queen's Guide.

+Young Adult members of Girl Guides in Australia may choose to complete the Olave Baden Powell award.
+This is the peak achievement of award available to under Guides between ages 18-30 years.